 The COP is physically located on the beautiful campus of Xavier University, not far from downtown New Orleans.
 In 1993, the three-story, 24,000 square foot facility was expanded by the addition of 30,000 square feet that included additional state-of-the-art modular laboratory facilities and office space for the pharmacy faculty.
 Prior to the landfall of Hurricane Katrina in 2005, the University had identified as one of its top priorities a new state-of-the-art pharmacy building to meet the College's growing needs and to enhance the experiences and opportunities afforded to our students and faculty.
 Through a generous gift of \$12.5 million from the country of Qatar this project has come to fruition.
 The new Pharmacy Complex completed in 2010, encompasses an additional 66,000 square feet including a vivarium, new faculty and staff offices, research, teaching, practice laboratories and additional classroom spaces.
 Renovations to the original building completed in 2014, include a sate-of-the-art Clinical Observation Center and a Team-Based Learning (TBL) classroom.
-Additionally in 2016, the old Student Affairs office was converted to a spacious Student Lounge and office space for each of the original building will include a new anatomy lab as well as faculty offices for a new Physician Assistant Program.
+Additionally in 2016, the old Student Affairs office was converted to a spacious Student Lounge and office space for each of the organizations.
+The computer lab was expanded in 2017 to accommodate 83 students.
 Xavier's COP is a leader in the number of pharmacy degrees awarded to African Americans.
-From its first class of eight graduating pharmacy students in 1930, to the class of 2019 in which students received the Doctor of Pharmacy degree, Xavier's graduates serve with distinction in communities throughout this nation and around the world.
+From its first class of eight graduating pharmacy students in 1930, to the class of 2021 in which students received the Doctor of Pharmacy degree, Xavier's graduates serve with distinction in communities throughout this nation and around the world.
 Its graduates continue to excel in areas that include traditional community and institutional pharmacy practices, ambulatory care, nuclear pharmacy, home infusion, industry, academia, research and professional organization management.